Founded in 2013, Rare Diseases South Africa (RDSA) is a

 Today, RDSA brings together international best practice and local medical innovation, driving a collective voice and playing a fundamental role in bridging the gap between vulnerable communities and medical advancement.

-VISION: A South Africa where those impacted by Rare Diseases access life-saving treatment and supportive care for improved quality of life.
+A South Africa where those impacted by rare diseases and congenital disorders access life-saving treatment and supportive care for improved quality of life.

 Bridging the gap to improved quality of life for those impacted by rare diseases and congenital disorders through advocacy and empowerment.

 In 2020, RDSA made the decision to absorb Genetic Alliance South Africa into its operations and expand our mandate to include congenital disorders.